 Recent News & Blog / Individuals: Use the annual gift tax exclusion to the max

 With the holidays approaching, you might be considering making gifts of stock or cash to family members and other loved ones.
 By using the annual gift tax exclusion, those gifts — within generous limits — can reduce your taxable estate.
-Indeed, in 2023, the annual gift exclusion amount is $17,000 per recipient.
-(In 2024, the amount will increase to $18,000 per recipient.)
+The annual gift tax exclusion amount for 2024 is $18,000 per recipient.
+(It’ll increase to $19,000 per recipient beginning in 2025.)

 Annual gift tax exclusion in action